 Hoist and winch operators control cables, cages, and platforms used to move materials from place to place on a job site or in a factory.

-Hoist and winch operators control machines that pull the cables and lift the materials off the ground.
-The machines may be powered by air, diesel, gas, steam, or electricity.
-Operators control the machines with switches, levers, and foot pedals.
-While moving materials, operators watch the loads so that they do not hit anything.
-They often make adjustments based on signals given by other workers.
-Signals are usually given by hand, bell, phone, or whistle.
+Hoist and winch operators control machines that pull the cables and lift materials off the ground.
+They control the machines with switches, levers, and foot pedals.
+While moving materials, operators watch the loads to make sure they do not hit anything.
+They follow signals given by other workers.
 They also watch dials and indicators inside their equipment.

 Some hoist and winch operators work on derricks.
 Derricks are tall, metal cage towers used for mining and drilling for oil.
 A cable and pulley system is built in the tower.
 Hoist and winch operators control this system to lift materials inside the tower.
 They may climb ladders to check equipment there.

 Hoist and winch operators repair, maintain, and adjust equipment and machines.
 For example, they oil moving parts so that winches lift items smoothly.